-- Cultivates partnerships to work toward a shared digital health vision aligned to country needs and priorities. - Aligns and co-creates investments by identifying promising investment opportunities, providing operational support to streamline procurement, and using coordination and pooling mechanisms to defragment investments. - Generates a common evidence base to remove information asymmetries and improve the ecosystem's understanding of the value of digital transformation. - Advances advocacy and communications on digital to reach all actors in the ecosystem in support of country-driven investments. - Disseminates market analyses and benchmarking tools that support country-directed planning to finance digital transformation efforts.
+- Cultivates partnerships to work toward a shared digital health vision aligned to country needs and priorities. - Aligns and co-creates investments by identifying promising investment opportunities, providing operational support to streamline procurement, and using coordination and pooling mechanisms to defragment investments and to catalyze new investors and investments in global digital health. - Generates a common evidence base to remove information asymmetries and improve the ecosystem's understanding of the value of digital transformation. - Advances advocacy and communications on digital health to reach all actors in the ecosystem in support of country-led investments. - Disseminates market analyses and benchmarking tools that support country-directed planning to finance digital transformation efforts.